Fascinating Irish Kings and Queens Who Changed History

 The Crown’s Rule

-In the centuries that followed, the direct rule of the Crown was largely confined to the region around Dublin known as the Pale and the several garrisoned castles scattered across Ireland.
+In the centuries that followed, the direct rule of the Crown was largely confined to the region around Dublin, known as the Pale, and the several garrisoned castles scattered across Ireland.
 After King Henry’s brief rule, his son, King John, was named Lord of Ireland in 1177.
 An Irish Parliament was established in 1297.

 Henry VIII

-Henry VII became the first King of England to also pronounce himself King of Ireland in 1541.
-The reign of Henry VIII saw a major transition in Irish affairs, as the “Lordship” transitioned into a “Kingdom.”
-The Crown of Ireland Act created a “personal union” of the crowns of England and Ireland so that whoever was King/Queen of England was also King/Queen of Ireland.
+In 1541, Henry VII became the first King of England to also pronounce himself as the King of Ireland.
+The reign of Henry VIII saw a significant transition in Irish affairs, as the “Lordship” transitioned into a “Kingdom.”

-Henry VIII severed ties with the Catholic Church, which was also a major element in the new political regime.
-In 1540 Henry seized the Irish monasteries as he had already done in England.
+Henry VIII severed ties with the Catholic Church, which was another major event that occurred under the new political regime.
+In 1540, Henry seized the Irish monasteries as he had already done in England.
 Among the ramifications of the English Protestant Reformation was the dissolution of these monasteries, under which monastic lands and possessions were broken up and sold off.
-The new Protestantism began to be established… but the Irish Reformation was met with far more popular resistance than it had been in England.

 Blarney Castle and round tower, home to the Blarney Stone of myth and legend, in County Cork (Aug., 2008).